 If you are admitted, you will receive a provisional admission letter.
-After IHE Delft has received financial confirmation (through scholarship or other funding), you will interact with a coach to explore which individual study trajectory best fits your learning ambitions.
+After IHE Delft has received financial confirmation (through scholarship or other funding), you will interact with the coach to explore which individual study trajectory best fits your learning ambitions.
 Your background determines the scope of modules you can select from.
-In March 2022 preparatory courses will be made available online via OpenCourseWare to fill knowledge gaps to expand your options.

 Academic admission to IHE Delft MSc in Water and Sustainable Development may be granted to applicants who provide evidence of having:

 - A Bachelor degree at level B/B+ (US system) or upper 2nd (British system) in an appropriate field which has been awarded by a university of recognised standing.
 Exceptions can be made if a candidate is below this level, but has a substantial proven experience in the field of the programme and has a strong motivation to join the programme.

 - A good command of the English language, if this is not the first language.
 All non-native English-speaking applicants must satisfy the English language requirements for IHE Delft's educational programmes.

 - A strong motivation to successfully complete the programme.